How to Apply

 All 11-18 Schools

 If you attend an 11-18 school, you can apply to the College through UCAS Progress.
-If this is not available in your school, please complete our online application form which can be found below.
+If this is not available in your school, please complete our online application form which can be found by clicking here

 - If you attend an 11-16 school in Kirklees, interviews will be held in your school.